 Type of Power Regulation

-A PWM DC motor controller makes it possible to supply voltage in pulses, changing its duty cycle (the ratio of the pulse to the pulse period).
-Thus, you can regulate the speed of the motor by adjusting various duty cycles.
-A switching regulator has higher efficiency and less power loss., and PWM is widely used in speed controller design for DC motors.
+A PWM DC motor controller can supply voltage in pulses, changing the ratio of the pulse to the pulse period which is called the duty cycle.
+By adjusting duty cycles, you can control the motor speed.
+A switching regulator has higher efficiency and less power loss, and PWM is widely used in speed controller design for DC motors.

 Motor Power